Basic Algorithm Templates

 {

-const double eps = 1e-6; // eps represents precision, depending on the problem's requirements
+const double eps = 1e-6; // eps represents the precision, depending on the precision requirement of the problem

 while (r - l > eps)